 Monday, May 4, 2009

 It is with a great deal of sadness that I post this missive.
-There have been three, yes I said 3, deaths in our family during the past week.
+There have been three, yes I said 3, deaths in cowcamp during the past week.

-Now it may not be of concern to others but to us it is heart breaking.
+Now it may not be of concern to others but to the Cowman & I it is heart breaking.

 First to go was the guy that we depend on to provide air movement in the house, Cecil ceiling fan.
 After a thorough autopsy, we still don't know what was the cause of his demise.
 He was so young.
 While we were still reeling from his passing, the heart of Fred the freezer flat lined.
 He was elderly, and had a good long life, but still it was hard to see him go.
 Having shed all our thawed tears, we sat down at the picnic table in the backyard to make all the arrangements.
 Just then with a small burp, a low rumble, and a big belch of smoke Walter water heater told us that we had to shut off his gas supply and extinguish his flame.
 He was history.

 We have combined the services for those who have to travel to attend.
-Those wishing to contribute to the memorial fund set up in their honor can send them to cowcamp c/o Brighid.
-Donations are not tax deductible as cowcamp is not considered a non-profit.
+Those wishing to contribute to the memorial fund set up in their honor can send them c/o Cowcamp.
+Donations are currently not tax deductible as cowcamp is not considered a non-profit.
 We will be appealing our status, sure looks non-profit from here.